Behaviorist theory uses rewards and punishments to control humans’ and animals’ behaviors and teach them new skills.

 Simply put, the Premack Principle is a powerful method of cueing activities in a way that creates incentives for completing undesirable activities.

-24. Pro: Behaviorism can be a very Effective Teaching Strategy
+Pro: Can be a very Effective Teaching Strategy

 Behaviorism is effective for teachers because it gives very clear, unambiguous rules and can help teachers set high expectations.